-It’s already one of the biggest controversies of 2017: any high-end or top of the line smartphone that gets launched without at least trying to get rid of its borders is outdated and old.
+It was one of the biggest controversies of 2017: any high-end or top of the line smartphone that gets launched without at least trying to get rid of its borders is outdated and old.
 “It’s really cool, looks like a great device, but why the borders from 2015?”

 Life is unfair.
 It may be able to play videos in 4K with a beautiful display, run the most demanding games and have a battery that lasts two days, but it wouldn’t matter.
 It will be judged according to its borders and lose all credibility among the competition.

 Who would have thought that borders would be such a hot topic?
 On the new iPhone X, in addition to the Galaxy S8, S8+ and Note 8, the Xiaomi Mi Mix and even the LG G6 are all headed that way, but these weren’t the first borderless smartphones out there.
 The idea isn’t even from 2017.